-Mechanism ID: 7314 Mechanism Name: Health Care Improvement Project Funding Agency: U.S. Agency for International Development Procurement Type: Contract Prime Partner Name: University Research Corporation on, LLC Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 7314 Mechanism Name: Health Care Improvement Project Funding Agency: U.S. Agency for International Development Procurement Type: Contract Prime Partner Name: University Research Corporation, LLC Agreement Start Date: Redacted Agreement End Date: Redacted BD: No New Mechanism: No Global Fund / Multilateral Engagement: No G2G: No Managing Agency:

-Total Funding: 350,000 Total Mechanism Pipeline: N/A
+Total Funding: 250,000

 Funding Source Funding Amount

-GHP-State 350,000
+GHP-State 250,000

 The overall goal of this activity is to improve the quality of care and support services provided to OVC and PLHIV.
 The Health Care Improvement Project (HCI) has been providing technical support to the Ministry of Women and Social Action (MMAS), USG and its implementing partners to engage in a quality improvement process by helping to define minimum service standards for OVC.
-The HCI project directly contributes to the Partnership Framework's Objectives 5.1 and 5.3, through technical assistance to improve the quality of care for OVC and affected households, development of M&E instruments, facilitation of best practice exchanges, training and development of standards, and clarifying roles between health facilities and community care providers.
+The HCI project directly contributes to the Partnership Framework's

+Objectives 5.1 and 5.3, through technical assistance to improve the quality of care for OVC and affected households, development of M&E instruments, facilitation of best practice exchanges, training and development of standards, and clarifying roles between health facilities and community care providers.
 HCI will monitor the effectiveness based on the results of activities being developed, from which indicators measuring quality will be identified.
 Such indicators will include both outcome measures (changes in children's and PLHIV wellbeing) and also process measures (such as community participation, PLHIV and children's involvement) that relate to the essential actions as defined in the standards.
 HCI pipeline was less than 18 months.
 FY 12 request is less than previous years taking into account the pipeline and new planned activities.
 Purchased/leased vehicles will not be planned under this mechanism